00labs/huma-signals/docs/decentralized_signal_portfolio.md

 ### Tests

 Please make sure to include extensive tests under [tests](../tests/domain/adapters/).
+If your adapter makes network requests, please use VCR cassettes to capture them so that the unit test environment do not make real network requests at runtime.

 - We use `pytest` for test framework.
 - Make sure to use `pytest-describe` to organize tests.